American Medical Writers Association

 The American Medical Writers Association (AMWA) is a professional association for medical communicators, with more than 4,000 members in the United States, Canada, and 30 other countries.
 AMWA is governed by a board of directors composed of the elected officers, 6–8 at-large directors, and the chapter advisory council chair.
 AMWA has regional chapters and provides local networking opportunities throughout the United States and Canada.
 The association was founded in 1940 by physicians interested in improving the quality of medical writing and editing.
-The current president is Gail Flores, PhD.

 AMWA includes a variety of medical communicators, including administrators, advertisers, authors' editors, college and university professors, journal editors, pharmaceutical writers (and those involved in pharmaceutical publication planning), public relations specialists, publishers, reporters, researchers, statisticians, and translators.
 Many members are freelance writers and editors.
 Membership in AMWA is open to anyone interested in any aspect of medical communication.

-AMWA's headquarters are located in Rockville, Maryland, United States.
+AMWA's headquarters are located in Gaithersburg, Maryland, United States.